backstage/backstage/docs/getting-started/deployment-other.md

 ```

 Before building you should also include a `.dockerignore`.
 This will greatly
-improve the context bootup of Docker as we are no longer sending all of the
+improve the context boot up time of Docker as we are no longer sending all of
-`node_modules` into the context.
+the `node_modules` into the context.
 It also helps us avoid some limitations and
 errors that may occur when trying to share the `node_modules` folder to inside
 the build.